Caerleon Roman Fortress and Baths

 Caerleon Roman Fortress and Baths encompass the archaeological ruins and sites of the Legionary Fortress of Isca Augusta spread across the town of Caerleon, near the city of Newport, South Wales.
 Notable for being one of only three permanent legionary fortresses from Roman Britain (the others being York and Chester), Caerleon has provided a unique opportunity to study the archaeology of a Roman Legionary fortress, less affected by the medieval and subsequent urban activity of most such fortresses.
 Having attracted the attention of eminent archaeologists throughout the 20th century it now has four major public archaeological venues, including the museum run by Cadw, called 'Caerleon Roman Fortress and Baths' (Caer a Baddonau Rhufeinig Caerllion), featuring the excavated fortress bath-house.
 Also open to the public is the most complete excavated amphitheatre in Britain, a series of barracks and the National Roman Legion Museum.
 The fortress and its surrounding civil settlement have been the subject of continuing major archaeological investigations into the 21st century.

 Background and history

-Roman Wales was the farthest point west that the Roman Empire in Roman Britain extended to, and as a defence point, the fortress at Caerleon built in AD 75 was one of only three permanent Roman Legionary fortresses in Roman Britain.
+Roman Wales was the farthest point west that the Roman Empire in Britain extended to, and as a defence point, the fortress at Caerleon built in AD 75 was one of only three permanent Roman Legionary fortresses in Roman Britain.
 It was occupied and operational for just over 200 years.